FabinDr/FabinDr/README.md

 ---

-**O que estou fazendo agora**
+**What I'm doing now**

-- 🐍 Aprimorando minhas habilidades em **Python** com foco em análise de dados
+- 🐍 Improving my Python skills with a focus on data analysis
-- 🧮 Estudando **SQL** para consultas complexas e manipulação de grandes volumes de dados
+- 🧮 Studying SQL for complex queries and handling large volumes of data
-- 🚀 Em busca de projetos que impactam decisões com dados
+- 🚀 Looking for projects that drive decision-making through data
-- 💽 Aprofundando os estudos em **bancos de dados relacionais e não-relacionais**
+- 💽 Deepening my knowledge of relational and non-relational databases

 ---